swcurran/DevOpsFor/README.md

-# DevOpsForBusinessManagers
+# DevOpsForProductOwners
-An open source course for Business Managers that need to know how DevOps affects them.
+An open source course for Product Owners that want to know how DevOps affects them.

 Cloud Compass Computing, Inc